tytydraco/yessleep/out/I_think_Im_being_stalked_by_a_cam_girl_PART_2.md

 Ian was dead.
-From what I gathered he had tripped in his room and fell into a pile of cables.
-With how dark it was he likely scrambled to get up only to get further and further wedged and entangled as the cords held him down and.... his neck.
+From what I gathered, he had tripped in his room and fell into a pile of cables.
+With how dark it was, he likely scrambled to get up only to get further and further wedged and entangled as the cords held him down and.... his neck.
 He probably had a cable stuck wrapped around his neck.
 Each struggle and thrash only causing it to tighten.
 I fought back the urge to be sick.
 The image burned into me by my imagination sending shivers down my spine, but this wasn't the worst of it.